6.5 NCCI, MUE, & Edit Resolution

 A diagnostic procedure code has a Medically Unlikely Edit with an MAI of 3, and the claim was denied for exceeding the unit limit.
 The patient's record clearly documents that the higher number of units was medically necessary.
 What should the biller do?

 Two procedures on the same date triggered an NCCI PTP edit with a modifier indicator of 1.
-The provider performed the procedures at two clearly separate anatomic sites and documented both.
+The provider performed them at two clearly separate anatomic sites and documented both.
 Which is the most appropriate modifier?